Family Law for Same-Sex Couples

 Ending a relationship is hard, but ending a relationship and the law not recognizing your relationship is even harder.
 When a same-sex couple ends their relationship, they face the same issues as a divorcing couple: child custody and visitation, child support, and property division, but will need a knowledgeable attorney that is aware of the laws that affect the glbt community.

 In order to protect their rights, same sex couples have jointly titled real property and financial accounts.
-However, these gay and lesbian couples often can not find adequate support under Illinois law when they are faced with the dissolution of their relationship and the need to divide their property.
-Our Illinois law firm is experienced in assisting same-sex couples with this difficult task.
+However, these gay and lesbian couples often can not find adequate support when they are faced with the dissolution of their relationship and the need to divide their property.
+Our California law firm is experienced in assisting same-sex couples with this difficult task.

 Same-Sex Partner Adoptions